joonastormala/sfml-game/README.md

   * If you have problems with crashing, disable MUSIC_ON variable in common.hpp file.

   * Sounds may cause crashing if you have any other sound playing

+  * game uses SFML library and cmake for compiling, make sure you have those installed